Suzuki Institute, Wellington Branch

 The class will be taught by Professor Donald Maurice, New Zealand School of Music viola teacher and proud Suzuki dad.
 Donald brings a wealth of performance and teaching experience to this project, and we are extremely fortunate to have him on our faculty!

-The requirements are: the student must be in Book 4 or above, and must be playing a full size violin.
-Instruments will be provided
+The requirements are that the student must be in Book 4 or above, and must be playing a full size violin.
+Instruments can be provided

 Double Bass Experience

-This year we are again trying something new - offering four hours of group classes for the double bass!
+We are again offering a Double Bass Experience - four hours of group classes on double basses!